Mimy09/HuntsMan/README.md

 * This displays any errors or logs that happen in game and will output them to a file called DebugLog.txt that is located in the data file next to the .exe

 <b>Attack</b>
-* When click will perform same action as 'Q' but will also outline enemys that are in range when hovering over the button
+* This will outline enemys that are in range when hovering over the button.
+When clicked will activate the weapon and then you can select the enemy you want to attck